inclusive-design/standards.inclusivedesign.ca/src/collections/pages/en/about.md

 ---
 title: About
 order: 1
-pageExcerpt: Learn more about Inclusive standards
+metaExcerpt: Learn more about Inclusive standards
 hasBanner: true
 bannerBgColor: dark-grey
 bannerTitle: About